Multi-RIS Aided 3D Secure Precise Wireless Transmission: Introduction

 As aforementioned, due to the LOS direct path requirement of SPWT, a more reliable secure transmission scheme has to be designed.
-IRS-aided SPWT is an alternative scheme to overcome the problem that the LOS direct path may be unavailable.
-In this paper, we combine SPWT with IRS in a direct path unavailable scenario and propose three multi-IRSs-aided SPWT schemes.
+RIS-aided SPWT is an alternative scheme to overcome the problem that the LOS direct path may be unavailable.
+In this paper, we combine SPWT with RIS in a direct path unavailable scenario and propose three multi-RISs-aided SPWT schemes.
 Moreover, a three dimensional (3D) scenario is considered which has one more pitch angle dimension than that of two dimensional (2D) scenario (distance dimension and azimuth angle dimension only).
 Then, with the goal of maximizing the signal-to-interference-and-noise ratio (SINR) or secrecy rate (SR) at the location of desired users, confidential message energy can be conserved by the desired users while other users can only receive a constellation distorted signal with low useful signal power.
-Our main contributions are summarized as follows. \begin{enumerate} \item Considering multi-IRS, a 3D SPWT system with rectangular transmit antenna array is proposed.
-Due to the fact that the IRS consists of a number of low cost passive elements with adjustable phase shifts, it can significantly reduce the complexity and increase the energy efficiency compared with AF relay.
-More importantly, the system designs the phase shifts for the part of IRSs which has available LOS channel to the user.
-Compared with single-IRS system which can not guarantee that there exist a LOS direct path between the IRS and the user, multi-IRS system is more practical for real scenarios.
+Our main contributions are summarized as follows. \begin{enumerate} \item Considering multi-RIS, a 3D SPWT system with rectangular transmit antenna array is proposed.
+Due to the fact that the RIS consists of a number of low cost passive elements with adjustable phase shifts, it can significantly reduce the complexity and increase the energy efficiency compared with AF relay.
+More importantly, the system designs the phase shifts for the part of RISs which has available LOS channel to the user.
+Compared with single-RIS system which can not guarantee that there exist a LOS direct path between the RIS and the user, multi-RIS system is more practical for real scenarios.
 Then, a maximum-signal-to-noise ratio (MSINR) scheme is proposed with single user which guarantees the desired user receiving the maximum confidential signal power, while at the same time, the artificial noise is projected on the null-space of the desired user to interfere the location-unknown and potential existed eavesdroppers.